Meta Platforms, Inc. (NASDAQ:META) Insider Jennifer Newstead Sells 905 Shares

 - On Tuesday, April 30th, Jennifer Newstead sold 585 shares of Meta Platforms stock.
 The stock was sold at an average price of $431.05, for a total transaction of $252,164.25.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 26th.
-Shareholders of record on Friday, June 14th were paid a $0.50 dividend.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 0.38%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, June 26th.
+Stockholders of record on Friday, June 14th were paid a $0.50 dividend.
 The ex-dividend date was Friday, June 14th.
-Meta Platforms’s dividend payout ratio (DPR) is 11.49%.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 0.39%.
+Meta Platforms’s dividend payout ratio is presently 11.49%.

-A number of equities research analysts have issued reports on the stock.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of Meta Platforms from $540.00 to $500.00 and set a “buy” rating for the company in a report on Thursday, April 25th.
-Jefferies Financial Group reduced their target price on shares of Meta Platforms from $585.00 to $540.00 and set a “buy” rating for the company in a research note on Thursday, April 25th.
-KeyCorp increased their target price on shares of Meta Platforms from $475.00 to $540.00 and gave the company an “overweight” rating in a research note on Thursday, June 20th.
-TD Cowen reduced their target price on shares of Meta Platforms from $590.00 to $530.00 and set a “buy” rating for the company in a research note on Thursday, April 25th.
-Finally, Oppenheimer cut their price target on shares of Meta Platforms from $585.00 to $500.00 and set an “outperform” rating for the company in a research note on Thursday, April 25th.
-Two research analysts have rated the stock with a sell rating, three have issued a hold rating, thirty-seven have given a buy rating and two have assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, Meta Platforms currently has an average rating of “Moderate Buy” and a consensus target price of $510.05.
+META has been the subject of several recent research reports.
+JPMorgan Chase & Co. lowered their price objective on Meta Platforms from $535.00 to $480.00 and set an “overweight” rating for the company in a research report on Thursday, April 25th.
+Piper Sandler reiterated an “overweight” rating and set a $545.00 price target (down from $600.00) on shares of Meta Platforms in a report on Thursday, April 25th.
+Loop Capital reissued a “buy” rating and issued a $550.00 price target on shares of Meta Platforms in a report on Wednesday.
+Guggenheim lowered their price objective on shares of Meta Platforms from $520.00 to $500.00 and set a “buy” rating for the company in a research note on Thursday, April 25th.
+Finally, BNP Paribas assumed coverage on shares of Meta Platforms in a report on Thursday, May 2nd.
+They set an “underperform” rating and a $360.00 target price for the company.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating, thirty-seven have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $511.27.

 Institutional Inflows and Outflows

-Large investors have recently made changes to their positions in the business.
-Vanguard Group Inc. increased its stake in shares of Meta Platforms by 0.4% in the first quarter.
-Vanguard Group Inc. now owns 187,180,393 shares of the social networking company’s stock worth $90,891,055,000 after purchasing an additional 831,047 shares in the last quarter.
-Capital World Investors increased its stake in shares of Meta Platforms by 0.6% in the first quarter.
-Capital World Investors now owns 38,299,316 shares of the social networking company’s stock worth $18,597,382,000 after purchasing an additional 244,803 shares in the last quarter.
-Morgan Stanley increased its stake in shares of Meta Platforms by 3.4% in the third quarter.
-Morgan Stanley now owns 36,277,772 shares of the social networking company’s stock worth $10,890,950,000 after purchasing an additional 1,184,978 shares in the last quarter.
-Capital International Investors increased its stake in shares of Meta Platforms by 3.2% in the fourth quarter.
-Capital International Investors now owns 34,738,470 shares of the social networking company’s stock worth $12,296,383,000 after purchasing an additional 1,083,719 shares in the last quarter.
-Finally, Capital Research Global Investors increased its stake in shares of Meta Platforms by 14.5% in the first quarter.
-Capital Research Global Investors now owns 34,597,001 shares of the social networking company’s stock worth $16,799,612,000 after purchasing an additional 4,379,826 shares in the last quarter.
-79.91% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. boosted its stake in shares of Meta Platforms by 0.4% in the 1st quarter.
+Vanguard Group Inc. now owns 187,180,393 shares of the social networking company’s stock worth $90,891,055,000 after buying an additional 831,047 shares during the last quarter.
+Capital World Investors grew its stake in shares of Meta Platforms by 0.6% during the 1st quarter.
+Capital World Investors now owns 38,299,316 shares of the social networking company’s stock valued at $18,597,382,000 after purchasing an additional 244,803 shares during the period.
+Morgan Stanley increased its position in shares of Meta Platforms by 3.4% during the 3rd quarter.
+Morgan Stanley now owns 36,277,772 shares of the social networking company’s stock valued at $10,890,950,000 after purchasing an additional 1,184,978 shares during the last quarter.
+Capital International Investors lifted its stake in shares of Meta Platforms by 3.2% in the 4th quarter.
+Capital International Investors now owns 34,738,470 shares of the social networking company’s stock worth $12,296,383,000 after purchasing an additional 1,083,719 shares during the period.
+Finally, Capital Research Global Investors boosted its holdings in shares of Meta Platforms by 14.5% in the first quarter.
+Capital Research Global Investors now owns 34,597,001 shares of the social networking company’s stock worth $16,799,612,000 after buying an additional 4,379,826 shares during the last quarter.
+Institutional investors own 79.91% of the company’s stock.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.